 What Treatments Are Available for Andropause?

-You probably have heard of Synthetic Hormone Replacement Therapy (HRT).
-It is an often used treatment for female menopause, and very controversial at that.
-Well, HRT can also be used for men in andropause, and it too is controversial.
-Most of the concern surrounds the potential health dangers of using synthetic hormones, and well it should.
+You probably have heard of Synthetic Hormone Replacement Therapy (SHRT).
+It is an often used treatment for female menopause, and very controversial because of side effects that are concerning.
+SHRT can also be used for men in andropause, and it too is controversial.
+Most of the concern surrounds the potential health dangers of using synthetic hormones, as well it should.
 Despite what the drug companies claim, the risk for serious side effects from synthetic hormones is very real, in both men and women.

 Possible risks for men using synthetic hormone replacement therapy include: